Publisher and Editor of the Fox Feature Syndicate line of Golden Age comics.

 One of the Golden Ages most noted artists, Lou Fine, stood out from many of his contemporaries thanks to the level of detail and accuracy of his work.

-Artist who worked for Fawcett, Marvel, and Prize among others during the 40s and 50s.
+Artist who worked primarily for Fiction House in the 40s and 50s.

 George Tuska was an artist for Marvel during the 1970's.